Gursimran-chouhan88/Todo-list-app/README.md

 # Todo-list-app
-This is todo list app, for manage your Daily routine tasks,Create a simple Todo list with vanilla JS (as you see in the GIF below).
+This is todo list app, for manage your Daily routine tasks,Create a simple Todo list with vanilla JS (as you see in the GITHUB PAGES).
 Vanilla JS means no plugins, no libraries, nothing.
 <br>
 <h3>Features </h3>